gabrielpoca/th/README.md

-# TH
+# Trello Hub

-A command line tool to move Trello cards based from "Next Up" to "In Progress" to "Code Review" to "Live".
+Trello HUb is a command line tool to move Trello cards on a Kanban process.
+The available states for now are "Next Up", "In Progress", "Code Review" and "Live".
+I hope to refactor in order to make this configurable, for now you'll be asked to choose the lists corresponding of each state from a board of your choice.

+The purpose of this tool is to be integrated with git management scripts.
+For instance, when you open a pull-request you can automatically move the corresponding Trello card to "Code Review".
+I'll have an example soon.

 ![Makarov Dreyar](http://i451.photobucket.com/albums/qq237/Jasin_Stiner/Makarov_by_ga4000.jpg)

 ## Install

-To install run
+To install Trello Hub run

 ```
 npm install -g trello-hub
 ```

+Now you can use the command `th`.

 ## Commands